 Red Underwater Filter

 If you plan to do any SCUBA diving or snorkeling with your GoPro, I highly recommend picking up a red filter from Polar Pro.
 With the new GoPro Hero 5, there are now two different types of filters:

 Why a red filter?
-The color red gets absorbed underwater, these filters help bring back some of those red, orange, and yellow hues.
+The color red gets absorbed underwater, so these filters help bring back some of the red, orange, and yellow hues.
 It makes your footage less “blue”, and more natural looking.

 I always keep an assortment of flat and curved adhesive mounts in my kit too.
 They work great as disposable mounting options for kayaks, helmets, and more.

 After attaching one, technically you should let the adhesive set for 8 hours.
 But they’ll also stay put after only 1 hour — depending on how rough the activity is.

 A GoPro camera can cost $300-$400.
 It’s not something you want to lose.
 Which is why I always attach a safety leash of some sort.
 A standard point & shoot camera wrist leash with the ability to cinch shut works great.

 I recently used this type of leash to capture some great shots while rock climbing in Thailand.
 But when extra length is needed, you can also attach thin (but strong) 3mm accessory cord.